 Our future performance may depend, to a significant extent, upon the efforts and ability of our key personnel who have expertise in gathering, interpreting and marketing survey-based performance information for healthcare markets.
 Although client relationships are managed at many levels within our company, the loss of the services of Michael D. Hays, our Chief Executive Officer and President, or one or more of our other senior managers, could have a material adverse effect, at least in the short to medium term, on most significant aspects of our business, including strategic planning, product development, and sales and customer relations.
 Our success will also depend on our ability to hire, train and retain skilled personnel in all areas of our business.
-Competition for qualified personnel in our industry is intense, and many of the companies that compete with us for qualified personnel to become more intense as competition in our industry increases.
+Competition for qualified personnel in our industry is intense, and many of the companies that compete with us for qualified personnel have substantially greater financial and other resources than us.
+Furthermore, we expect competition for qualified personnel to become more intense as competition in our industry increases.
 We cannot assure you that we will be able to recruit, retain and motivate a sufficient number of qualified personnel to compete successfully.